Deacon Santiago A. Rosado,MD, MA, FACP, FACG, FOMI - Executive Director

-Regan Flemming - Social Media Leader, Lay Missionary, FOMI
+Regan Flemming - Social Media Leader, Board Secretary, Lay Missionary, FOMI

 Regan is a graduate of Lewis University in Lockport, IL.
 In addition, he possesses an MBA from University of Illinois at Springfield, IL.
 He worked at Caterpillar for 36 years, with a final assignment of VP Supply Chain and Purchasing, Electro Motive, CAT Rail Division.
 In addition to working full-time at Caterpillar, Regan and his wife Cathy owned and operated three private businesses tied to real estate, home design and internet service.

 Regan served in the USARMY Reserves achieving the rank of 1st Lieutenant.
 His retirement time is spent enjoying the simple things of life missed during a typical, demanding career and missionary work with Friends of the Missions.
 He has participated in one mission to Peru and three to the Honduras.
 Along with his current board assignment, Regan serves on the board of the Lands End HOA located in St Augustine, FL.

 Regan and Cathy permanently reside in St. Augustine, FL and are members of San Sebastian Catholic Church.
 They enjoy much of their time in the Cashiers, NC area as well.
 Born in Detroit, he is the paternal leader of 4 wonderful children and their spouses, and 10 beloved grandchildren.